ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVector.rst

 -------------

-.. py:method:: find_in_axes(self, epoch: typing.Any, axes: IVectorGeometryToolAxes) -> IVectorFindInAxesResult
+.. py:method:: find_in_axes(self, epoch: typing.Any, axes: IVectorGeometryToolAxes) -> AnalysisWorkbenchVectorFindInAxesResult
     :canonical: ansys.stk.core.vgt.IVectorGeometryToolVector.find_in_axes

     Compute the vector in the specified axes.